THOMAS UGO ERMACORA. Creative & Strategic Director

 SARAH MANN.
 Communications Manager

 Sarah is a Canadian-Brit with a broadcasting and journalism background.
 She’s studied Political Science in Montreal and Journalism in Halifax.
-She’s currently pursuing her MA in International Communications and Development at City, University London where her focus is communications for purposeful community engagement.
+She’s recently finished her Masters in International Communications and Development at City, University London where her focus was the role of communications in the development of social capital amongst young people for the purpose of better outcomes.

 Kirsty came to Clear Village directly from a permaculture farm near Fes, Morocco.
 Before that she was the Marketing Manager for the London Borough of Camden managing events, public engagement, promotion and research.
 Thanks to her incredible knowledge of permaculture and passion for getting people involved, the Walled Garden is alive again after years of dormancy.